heptarch/heptarch.github.io/drafts/demon.md

 living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
 It is strangely unchildlike.
-Like Davie Thomson in Cromwell Tower's cramped spaces, the outlines of her disquisition can barely contain it.
+Like Davie Thomson in the cramped space of Cromwell Tower, her disquisition can barely contain it.

 And so the Duke of Buckingham and Chandos---disappointed in politics, business, himself, the whole